yulint/SWC_RaspPi-bot/README.md

 ## The implementation

+The way to run the code is to get inside the folder `robot`, enter the Python shell (run `python3`) and, inside the shell, run `import main`.
+This should get you in a python environment with all the functions imported! (work in progress, not very python-like)

-Our implementation is written is [Python 3](https://www.python.org/) and uses several libraries, such as:
+Our implementation is written in [Python 3](https://www.python.org/) and uses several libraries, such as:

 - [OpenCV](https://docs.opencv.org/3.4.3/)
 - [RPi.GPIO](https://sourceforge.net/projects/raspberry-gpio-python/)